- Christmas in NYC

 There are multiple free movie series held outdoors throughout the city all summer long.

-The Summer on the Hudson series held in Riverside Park South has a super fun line-up in 2019.
+The Summer on the Hudson series is just one outdoor movies series.
+It is held in Riverside Park South and has a super fun line-up in 2019.

 Get a Drink at a Rooftop Bar